pH meters

 you can simply read off the acidity or alkalinity without worrying

 how many hydrogen ions there are.
-But a pH meter has to somehow
+But a pH meter somehow has to

 measure the concentration of hydrogen ions.
 How does it do it?